-Today we had a customer who requested a D121 of 2.0 minutes.
-The customer stated that a product with a D121 of 2.1 minutes would not meet his purchase specification, which stated a D-value of 2.0 minutes.
+Today we had a customer who requested a biological indicator (BI) with a D121-value of 2.0 minutes.
+The customer stated that a BI with a D121 of 2.1 minutes would not meet his purchase specification, which stated a D-value of 2.0 minutes.

 There is a lot of misunderstanding regarding D-values.
 Here are some facts that may help to clarify this issue.

-- AAMI and ISO have or will be establishing standards for BIER vessel performance (BIER – Biological Indicator Evaluator Resistometer).
+- ISO has standards for resistometers.
 These are very specialized test instruments used to perform D-value testing.

 - Spores die at very predictable rates.
 The higher the temperature, the faster they will die.

 - The D-value is defined as the time that it takes at a specified set of conditions to reduce the spore population by 90% or one log.

 - The z-value is the temperature change necessary to alter the D-value by one log.

 - A common z-value for steam processes is 10°C.

 All that said, let’s look at the capabilities of resistometer performance.
 A resistometer that controls ± 0.5°C from its set point, come-up to sterilizing conditions within 10 seconds, and come-down from sterilizing conditions within 10 seconds meet all current regulatory standards.
 What does a temperature control condition of ± 0.5°C mean to the potential D-value variance?
 Keep in mind that this is the most sophisticated test equipment available.
 If spore performance is as predictable as the D-value and z-value mathematical equations imply, then we can use those biological values to demonstrate the different lethality rates based on equipment variances of temperature delivered to resistometers.